gupta-akshay/portfolio-v2/README.md

 - 🌃 Dark/Light theme (For both vampires and humans)
 - 📝 Blog with CMS (Because WordPress is too mainstream)
-- 📧 Contact form (Spam bots, please ignore)
+- 📧 Contact form with validation:
+  - Real-time field validation
+  - Smart error handling
+  - Spam protection
+  - Email delivery tracking
+  - Mobile-optimized layout
 - 🎵 Audio Player Extraordinaire:
   - Waveform visualization (It's not just a line, it's art!)
   - Mini visualizer (Like a disco ball for your ears)